 The major functions of packaging include the following.

-A product will not make its longer life itself if it is not protected and covered by outer elements.
+- Preserves the Product’s Life: A product will not make its longer life if it is not protected and covered by outer elements.
 Good packages further increase the life of the product.

-With good packaging consumers also get benefited as they can easily store, transport, and use the product without making damage to the actual product.
+- Convenience to Consumers: With good packaging consumers also benefit as they can easily store, transport, and use the product without causing damage to the actual product.

 Also Read: What is Brand Equity?